 What is Sesame Oil Kidney Noodle Soup?

-Sesame Oil Pork Kidney Noodle Soup (or 麻油腰子麵線) is made with pork kidneys stir fried with ginger in sesame oil, and then cooked flour vermicelli noodles are added along to make a noodle soup.
+Sesame Oil Pork Kidney Noodle Soup (or 麻油腰子麵線) is made with pork kidneys stir fried with ginger in sesame oil, and then cooked flour vermicelli noodles (麵線) are added along to make a noodle soup.

 How to Prepare Kidney

 If you are thinking about cooking pork kidney, you will want to do some preparation prior.
-This can be done by cutting the pair of kidneys in half, and removing any tubes and fat.

 Prior to cooking we will also blanch the meat.
 Blanching meat is a process where the meat is covered with water and brought to a boil.
 Then, as soon as the water comes to a boil, the impurities in the water are skimmed from the surface and the 'dirty' water is drained.

-How to make Taiwanese Kidney Noodle Soup
+How to make Taiwanese Kidney Noodle Soup (Step by Step)

 First prepare your ingredients:

-• 2 inch of ginger, thinly sliced
+- 2-inch knob of ginger, thinly sliced

-• 2 tbsp light sesame oil
+- 2 tablespoon light sesame oil

-• 2 tbsp black sesame oil
+- 2-3 tablespoon black sesame oil

-• 1/3 cup rice wine (we use michiu)
+- ⅓ cup Taiwanese rice wine (e.g., michiu)

-• Water, as needed
+- Water, as needed

 Prepare your ingredients